 - What can you do to better serve them?

 - What have you been getting wrong so far?

 3. Visual content

-Don’t overlook the power of visual content.
-Articles with relevant visuals get 94 percent more views and up to 40 times more social shares than content without, according to Buffer.
-Visual content helps ensure that your writing gets read.
+Articles with visuals get 94 percent more views and up to 40x more social shares than articles without.

 4. Natural, relevant links

 Linking is essential to creating a healthy digital ecosystem for your content.

 Your blogs should link to authoritative, trustworthy sites that improve the user’s experience.

 Here’s a good rule of thumb: For every 300 words of copy, provide one link to a resource that either supports your own claims or helps readers research further.

 While it may seem counterintuitive to send your hard-earned traffic off-site, readers care more about finding content that matches their needs and less about who created it.
 In the end, they’ll thank you for guiding them to the best content and will come back to you as a resource in the future.